-Australia’s Adam Kellerman and Korea’s Ju-Yeon Park made winning starts to the 2014 ITF Wheelchair Tennis Tour, both lifting the men’s and women’s singles titles at the Queensland Open in Brisbane on Saturday.
+Adam Kellerman made a winning start to the 2014 International Tennis Federation (ITF) Wheelchair Tennis Tour, lifting the men’s singles title at the Queensland Open in Brisbane, QLD, on Saturday (4 January).

 Kellerman, who ended 2013 as the number one player in Australia and number 17 in the world, opened his account for 2014 with a contest against his compatriot Dylan Alcott, who will make his Grand Slam debut in the quad singles at the Australian Open later this month.

-After defeating Korea Republic’s Ji-Hwan Lee 6-0, 6-0 in the last eight Miki moved into the final having dropped only two games in three matches and he looked to be on course for the Queensland title after dropping just one game in the opening set against Kellerman.
+After defeating South Korea’s Ji-Hwan Lee 6-0, 6-0 in the last eight, Miki moved into the final having dropped only two games in three matches, and looked to be on course for the Queensland title after dropping just one game in the opening set against Kellerman.
 However, the 23-year-old Sydney right-hander battled back strongly for a 1-6, 6-3, 6-4 victory to land the second ITF 2 Series title of his career.

 All three of Kellerman and Miki’s career matches have now gone to a third and deciding set.

-Despite Kellerman and Miki being tops seeds for the men’s doubles they had to be content with runners-up honours as second seeds Keegan Oh-Chee and Weekes secured an all-Australian victory, winning the final 6-2, 6-2.
+Despite Kellerman and Miki being tops seeds for the men’s doubles. they had to be content with runners-up honours, as second seeds Keegan Oh-Chee and Weekes secured an all-Australian 6-2, 6-2 victory.

-Players will next compete at the Sydney International Open at Sydney Olympic Park from 10 January 2014.
+Players will next compete at the Sydney International Open in Sydney Olympic Park, NSW, from 10 January.